-You must respect and protect the confidentiality of information belonging to DSV, our customers, suppliers and other business partners, and we expect you to be loyal to DSV's strategy and corporate values.
+You must respect and protect the confidentiality of information belonging to DSV, our customers, suppliers and other business partners, and we expect you to follow DSV's purpose and strategy.

 CONFIDENTIAL MATERIAL AND INFORMATION

 You are not allowed to disclose any confidential or proprietary information received during or after employment at DSV to unauthorised individuals or third parties.